 Below is a list of free bereavement services in the area.
-Because of the pandemic and the need for physical distancing, many resources may only be offered virtually.
+Many resources may only be offered virtually.
 Please contact our bereavement department at 484-526-2499 if you need additional support.

 Adult Support Information

 Bradbury Sullivan LGBT Community Center offers bereavement support for LGBT people who have experienced loss.
 For more information, please visit their website at www.bradburysullivancenter.org or email at reilly@bradburysullivancenter.org.